 We believe XHANCE offers a cost-effective treatment solution to payors who are increasingly being asked to pay for multiple high-cost therapies for a variety of diseases priced at tens of thousands of dollars per year.
-As of January 1, 2020, the wholesale acquisition cost for XHANCE was \$514.63.
-XHANCE is priced comparable to the only other branded INS that is currently approved to treat nasal polyps, but at a price significantly higher than generic INS and over-the-counter INS products.
-We expect XHANCE to be adopted by physicians at a natural point in the care pathway for use in patients with chronic rhinosinusitis with or without nasal polyps before they progress to costly surgical interventions or monoclonal antibodies.
-We estimate that sinus surgery costs on average \$13,500 per procedure, and monoclonal antibodies cost approximately \$40,000 per year based on the wholesale acquisition cost and recommended dosing for DUPIXENT® (dupilumab).
+As of January 1, 2021, the wholesale acquisition cost for XHANCE was \$542.97.
+XHANCE is priced comparable to the only other branded INS that is currently approved to treat nasal polyps, but at a price significantly higher than generic INS and over-the-counter (OTC) INS products.

+We expect XHANCE to be adopted by physicians at a natural point in the care pathway for use in patients with chronic rhinosinusitis with or without nasal polyps after treatment failure with cheaper generic or OTC traditional INS therapies but before they progress to costly surgical interventions and monoclonal antibodies.
+We estimate that sinus surgery costs on average \$13,500 per procedure, and monoclonal antibodies cost approximately \$30,000 to \$40,000 per year based on the wholesale acquisition cost and recommended dosing for XOLAIR[®] (omalizumab) and DUPIXENT[®] (dupilumab).